 Eric Ripert's Salmon Rillettes recipe is available in his Avec Eric cookbook, which I happily own.
 Considering it comes from one of the best chefs in the world, and one of the best restaurants anywhere, this dish is so straightforward and easy to prepare!
 The key is to use really good ingredients and not to over dress or over season it.

-Begin by adding minced shallots to white wine and bring to a boil.
-Simmer for a couple minutes until the shallots are tender.
-Next add fresh salmon cubed into 1-inch pieces.
-Gently poach the salmon for another few minutes until just cooked through.
 Remove the mixture from the heat, and use a slotted spoon to strain out the salmon pieces onto a baking sheet or dish lined with a paper towel.
-Strain the wine and reserve the cooked shallots, and add them to the poached salmon.
-Cool completely before moving on (it shouldn’t take too long since everything is cut up small).
+Then, strain the wine and reserve the cooked shallots, and add them to the poached salmon.
+Cool completely before moving on (it shouldn't take too long since everything is cut up small) (PHOTO 4).

 Other recipes you may like